Erik-Huang/AnnoyingEx/README.md

 # AnnoyingEx
 Here we go again...
-Just click on the button to pretend that you have an ex that spans you with messages
+Just click on the button to pretend that you have an ex that spans you with messages Featuring blocking and endless new ideas from your ex.

+# Extra Credits
+This project attempted extra credit #1 and #2

 # Screenshots